-- Have an overall weighted average mark for the 120 PG Diploma credits of 70 or more. - 3.1.1 Where a student is either unable to complete their studies or does not achieve the required credits to be awarded a Postgraduate Diploma, then the award of a Postgraduate Certificate will be considered.
-Students can be considered for the award of a Distinction and Merit for an exit award. - 3.1.2 Dissertation or equivalent credits cannot be used to obtain a Postgraduate Certificate. - 3.1.3 Departments will identify on the published programme structure which taught modules have to be passed in order to obtain a PG Certificate.
+- Have an overall weighted average mark for the 120 PG Diploma credits of 70 or more. - 3.2 Where a student is either unable to complete their studies or does not achieve the required credits to be awarded a Postgraduate Diploma, then the award of a Postgraduate Certificate will be considered.
+Students can be considered for the award of a Distinction and Merit for an exit award.

+Departments will identify on the published programme structure which taught modules have to be passed in order to obtain a PG Certificate.